 If you have any queries then please email the team.

-If you are invited to attend a meeting please refer to our guidance document.
+If you are invited to attend a meeting please refer to our guidance page.

 Please make sure you fill out and return your event debrief form within a month of your event having taken place.

 Public events - making your event Covid secure